dotnet/AspNetCore.Docs/aspnetcore/blazor/tutorials/movie-database-app/part-1.md

 ### `_Imports.razor` file

 The `_Imports` file (`_Imports.razor`) includes common *Razor directives* to include in the app's Razor components.
-Razor directives are reserved keywords prefixed with `@` that appear in Razor markup and change the way component markup or component elements are parsed or function.
+Razor directives are reserved keywords prefixed with `@` that appear in Razor markup and change the way component markup or component elements are compiled or function.

 ### `App.razor` file